 « Back to Web technologies

-To do your practical work you will need a simple editor that you will use to develop your code, and a suitable web browser.
-The module has been developed using the ‘Brackets’ editor, Google Chrome and Mozilla FireFox browsers, but other modern text editors and browsers can be used.
+To do your practical work you will need to use a specialist wireframing software, a simple editor to develop your code, and a suitable web browser.
+The module has been developed to use Google Chrome, but other browsers can be used.